 Thousands of people die every year due to head and neck cancer.
 It is slowly becoming quite widespread nowadays.
 If you look worldwide, the number soars as big as half a million cases of head and neck cancer.
 A present-day solution would be grape seed extract for head and neck cancer to keep the disease at bay or maybe even cast it away!

 Grape seeds are of plant origin.
 We have long known that bioactive compounds in grape seed extracts selectively target many types of cancer cells.
-The medicinal use of plants and other natural extracts can be traced back for centuries in different cultures.
+The medicinal use of plants and natural extracts are traced back to centuries in different cultures.
 Despite this history, it is only recently that the technique has made it possible to truly explore the link between plants and a particular disease, cancer.

 The grape seed extract is obtained from ground grape oil of red wine.
 The extract contains a substance called proanthocyanidins, which have antioxidant properties.
 There is increasing evidence to point out the beneficial effects of eating fruits and vegetables to reduce the risk of different types of cancer.